dopeboy/curriculum-2.0/units/8-hash/lessons/1-hash/README.md

 ### Closing

-Today you learned about arrays.
-This is important because arrays are used to represent lists.
-We can store multiple variables in one array.
-Next, we will learn about loops.

 Today you learned about hashes.
 This is important because hashes are used to represent unordered list.
 Next, we will learn about jQuery.

 #### Homework